collinskoech11/cv/README.md

+# Resume
-# my resume in html css
+my resume in html css exported to pdf format